Italy Heaven's destination guide to Rome

 Da Francesco

 Piazza del Fico (close to Piazza Navona).
-Another simple and crowded shrine to good Roman grub.
+Another simple and crowded shrine to good Roman grub, with queues outside.

 Quite smart